FionaG26/fitnessify_api/README.md

 # Fitnessify_api

 This project is about a simple user registration API built using Python with Flask framework.
 It provides endpoints for user registration, data validation, secure password storage, and error handling.
-The API integrates with PostgreSQL for secure storage of user data.
+The API integrates with MySQL for secure storage of user data.

 # Setup